How to Convert NatWest Bank Statement to Excel or CSV

 Before you try any workaround, separate the task into three categories: statement copy, transaction export, or accounting-import file.
 That framing saves time because NatWest does not surface every output in the same way.

 If you need a formal statement for records, audit support, or historical review, your starting point is usually a PDF download.
 NatWest says customers can access up to 7 years of statement history in online banking, which matters when you are backfilling old periods or reconstructing bookkeeping after a gap.
-In that situation, a NatWest eStatement PDF download is often exactly what you need for documentation, but it is not automatically the best file for spreadsheet work.
+In that situation, downloading a NatWest eStatement PDF is useful for documentation, but it is not automatically the best file for spreadsheet work.

-If the job is operational, meaning you need rows you can sort, filter, or map into another system, look for NatWest online banking export transactions options instead.
-Those exports are designed around transaction data rather than statement presentation.
-They are faster to clean than a PDF because the values already arrive as rows and columns instead of text blocks spread across a bank-style layout.
+If the job is operational, look for the transaction export options in NatWest Online Banking instead.
+NatWest's current guidance says to go to Statements & transactions, choose View transactions, select the account and search fields, then export the results to Excel or download a PDF.
+Transaction exports are faster to clean than a PDF because the values already arrive as rows and columns instead of text blocks spread across a bank-style layout.

 That distinction affects what you do next: